Hamza Yassin: Career

-When he was 21, Yassin moved to the Scottish Highlands to study the local wildlife and develop his career; since before 2020, he has lived in Kilchoan.
+When he was 21, Yassin moved to the Scottish Highlands to study the local wildlife and develop his career as a wildlife photographer; He lived in his car and did odd jobs for people who lived in the villages he was staying in, to earn enough to fund his job.
+He has been living in Kilchoan since before 2020.

-Yassin is known for the CBeebies shows Let's Go for a Walk, in the role of Ranger Hamza, and he has written a book based on the series.
+Yassin is known for the CBeebies shows Let's Go for a Walk, in the role of Ranger Hamza; he has written a book based on the series.
 In late 2020, he presented Scotland: My Life in the Wild, a one-off Channel 4 documentary about his life and the wildlife living on the Ardnamurchan peninsula in the Highlands of Scotland.

 Yassin has appeared on The One Show and as a guest presenter on Countryfile, and in 2021 he joined the BBC series Animal Park about the lives of keepers and animals at Longleat Safari Park.
 In the same year, he presented Scotland: Escape to the Wilderness, a four-part Channel 4 series in which he took four celebrities (Martin Clunes, Baroness Warsi, Ben Miller and Richard Coles) to wild locations around Scotland, showing them the local wildlife.

-In 2022, he appeared as a contestant on the twentieth series of Strictly Come Dancing, partnered with Jowita Przystał who had never had a celebrity partner on the show before.
-On 17 December 2022, despite finishing bottom of the leaderboard in the final, they were announced as winners of the series, which also meant Przystał won the Glitterball the first time she had a celebrity partner.
+In 2022, he appeared as a contestant on the twentieth series of Strictly Come Dancing, partnered with Jowita Przystał.
+On 17 December 2022, despite finishing bottom of the leaderboard in the final, they were announced as winners of the series.

+In October 2023, he became the 12th President of The Camping and Caravanning Club.
+Hamza is a regular tent camper and also owns a campervan.

-In October 2025, the BBC announced Hamza's Hidden Wild Isles, a four episode series with each episode covering a different season of the year.
+In October 2025, the BBC announced Hamza's Hidden Wild Isles, a four-episode series with each episode covering a different season of the year.